gnolang/gno/docs/how-to-guides/creating-grc20.md

 Calling the `Render` method returns a general render of the GRC20 realm, or if given a specific address, the user's `balance` as a formatted string.

 You can view the full code on [this Playground link](https://play.gno.land/p/km7Ja6WDQoL).
+If you want to deploy it, do so on the `Portal Loop`.

 ## Conclusion
 That's it 🎉